 1. Optimize your website technology.

 This includes getting rid of broken links, making sure tags and page names are accurate, checking on backlinks, verifying listings online and maintaining a regular audit to fix tech issues.

 2. Develop a mobile-first approach.

-We are hearing more and more about this in 2018 and the practice is becoming “table stakes.”
+This practice is now “table stakes.”
 Consumers expect to be able to find your website and interact with it on any device.
 Being mobile-first goes beyond designing a responsive website.
 Think like a consumer who is consuming your content on a small screen.
 Make it easy to read and interact with your content and you’ll gain better engagement and attract more quality visitors to your website.

 3. Develop a keyword strategy based on business targets.

 This is so important.
 You must start with a clear understanding of your business goals, your target audience and expected outcomes.
 Then you can develop a keyword strategy to rank on Google for category searches that are most relevant to your business.

 4. Develop a robust content strategy to support the keyword strategy.

 A website cannot be static if you want to be found on Google.
 Your content strategy should include pieces that align with your keywords and help build your authority as the “go to” resource for information.

 5. A good SEO strategy is an ongoing exercise.